SimonLeigh/couchbase-mobile-portal/md-docs/ready/guides/openid/auth-code-flow.md

 ![](img/consent-screen-testing.png)

-The browser is then redirected to [http://localhost:4984/untitledapp/_oidc_callback](http://localhost:4984/untitledapp/_oidc_callback) with additional parameters in the querystring.
+The browser is then redirected to [http://localhost:4984/untitledapp/_oidc_callback](http://localhost:4984/untitledapp/_oidc_callback) with additional parameters in the querystring, and Sync Gateway returns the response:

 ```javascript
 {